Injured in an Accident Caused by an Improper Turn?

-Improper Turns Are a Significant Cause of Traffic Accidents
+Are Improper Turns a Significant Cause of Traffic Accidents?

-- Failure to stay in the proper lane; and
+- Failure to stay in the proper lane

-- Improper turns.
+- Improper turns

 by the Society of Automotive Engineers (SAE) found that drivers do not use a turn signal during lane changes nearly half the time, and they fail to signal roughly a quarter of their turns.
 The SAE report was based on researchers who observed 12,000 vehicles.
 Those vehicles failed to signal a lane change 48 percent of the time and failed to signal 25 percent of their turns.
 Those findings were supported by a 2006 survey by Response Insurance

 Improper turns cause millions of collisions nationwide.
-For drivers who make an improper turn, failing to signal the turn prior to an accident can mean the difference between insurance coverage for damage and a denied claim.
-Further, in a case like that, the failure to signal could result in liability for the other driver’s damages, as well.
-Using your turn signal for every lane change or turn is a critical step in avoiding accidents — and potentially avoiding liability for those accidents that do occur in the course of a turn or lane change.
+For drivers who make a turn, failing to signal can mean the difference between having a case or a denied claim.
+Further, the failure to signal could result in liability for the other driver’s damages as well.
+Using your turn signal for every lane change or turn is a critical step in avoiding accidents.
+It also helps in avoiding liability for those accidents that do occur in the course of a turn or lane change.

 What Constitutes an Improper Turn?